ivalace/ivalace.github.io/content/blog/the-last-of-us-pt-2.md

 order = 3
 +++

+# Joel Lovers: Proceed With Caution
+*I'm about to make a lot of people mad with this one...*

 It's time for season two of The Last of Us and my god have I been vibrating with excitement for this.
 I decided against replaying the game before it came out, partially to give the writers a chance to impress me, but mostly because I simply do not have that kind of time right now.
 Either way, as I waited for the first episode to drop I exchanged a stark realization with my husband:

 There are people who don't know Joel dies.